- August 17, 2020

 Another way of setting-up a business in Russia for foreign companies is to register a subsidiary – a limited liability company (“Obshchestvo s ogranichennoi otvetstvennostyu”, or “ООО” in Russian).
-After registering with the tax authorities, an LLC also can carry out its business activities for an unlimited duration .
+After registering with the tax authorities, an LLC can carry out its business activities for an unlimited duration .

-|Legal Form and Liability||Not a separate legal entity.
-The head office is fully liable for obligations of the Branch||A separate legal entity, liable for its own obligations.
-Liability limited by its assets.
-In case of insolvency occurred through the fault of participants or through the fault of other persons, who are entitled to issue instructions binding for LLC or otherwise are able to determine its acts, such participants or other persons may be brought to subsidiary liability for LLC obligations in case of insufficiency of its assets.|
+|Legal Form and Liability||An integral part of the foreign legal entity.
+The head office is fully liable for obligations of the Branch.||A separate legal entity, liable for its own obligations.
+The liability of participants is limited to their shares.
+However, if insolvency occurred through the fault of participants or through the fault of other persons, who are entitled to issue instructions binding for LLC or otherwise are able to determine its acts, such participants or other persons may be held liable to obligations of the LLC in case of insufficiency of its assets.|

-|Term of Existence||Term of accreditation is unlimited||LLC is created for an indefinite period of time|
+|Term of Existence||Term of accreditation is unlimited.||LLC is created for an indefinite period.|

-|State fee||RUB 120,000||RUB 4,000|
+|State fee||RUB 141,000||RUB 4,000|

 |Term of registration||25 working days||5 working days|